Anxiety Attacks vs. Panic Attacks: Your Ultimate Guide to Telling Them Apart

 Seek help from a therapist

 One of the most common symptoms of an anxiety attack is an overwhelming sense of fear or dread.
 It may feel as though something terrible is about to happen, even if there is no immediate danger present.
 Physical symptoms are also prevalent during anxiety attacks due to this immense fear and dread.
 You may experience trembling or shaking, as well as sweating or feeling hot and flushed.
-Digestive issues such as stomachaches, nausea, or diarrhoea may also occur during an anxiety attack.
-The mind and body are interconnected, and the stress of an anxiety attack can manifest in physical symptoms that impact your overall well-being.
-This physical response is a result of your body's natural stress response, triggered by the perceived threat associated with the anxiety attack.
+Digestive issues such as stomachaches, nausea, or diarrhoea may also occur.
+The mind and body are interconnected, and the stress of an anxiety attack can manifest in physical symptoms.
+This physical response is a result of your body's natural stress response, triggered by the perceived threat.

-Additionally, individuals experiencing anxiety attacks often report feelings of restlessness or an inability to relax.
+Additionally, you may experience feelings of restlessness or an inability to relax.
 This constant state of agitation can make it challenging to focus or engage in activities, leading to increased frustration and a sense of being out of control.

 Grounding techniques